SpocWiki/_public/schema.org/type/is_a_/intangible/enumeration/media_manipulation_rating_enumeration/original_media_content.md

 [ #is_/part_of :: https://pending.schema.org ]

-Content coded 'as original media content' in a <a class="localLink" href="/MediaReview">MediaReview</a>, considered in the context of how it was published or shared.<br/><br/>
+Content coded 'as original media content' in a <a class="localLink" href="/MediaReview">MediaReview</a>, considered in the context of how it was published or shared.

-For a <a class="localLink" href="/VideoObject">VideoObject</a> to be 'original': No evidence the footage has been misleadingly altered or manipulated, though it may contain false or misleading claims.<br/><br/>
+For a <a class="localLink" href="/VideoObject">VideoObject</a> to be 'original': No evidence the footage has been misleadingly altered or manipulated, though it may contain false or misleading claims.

-For an <a class="localLink" href="/ImageObject">ImageObject</a> to be 'original': No evidence the image has been misleadingly altered or manipulated, though it may still contain false or misleading claims.<br/><br/>
+For an <a class="localLink" href="/ImageObject">ImageObject</a> to be 'original': No evidence the image has been misleadingly altered or manipulated, though it may still contain false or misleading claims.

-For an <a class="localLink" href="/ImageObject">ImageObject</a> with embedded text to be 'original': No evidence the image has been misleadingly altered or manipulated, though it may still contain false or misleading claims.<br/><br/>
+For an <a class="localLink" href="/ImageObject">ImageObject</a> with embedded text to be 'original': No evidence the image has been misleadingly altered or manipulated, though it may still contain false or misleading claims.

 For an <a class="localLink" href="/AudioObject">AudioObject</a> to be 'original': No evidence the audio has been misleadingly altered or manipulated, though it may contain false or misleading claims.

 [ #is_/sub_class_of :: [[../MediaManipulationRatingEnumeration]] ]